All Episodes

 I said the guy had to be a liberal.

-And I said, Yeah, you got a guy that hates the rich.
+And I said, yeah, you got a guy that hates the rich.

 Who is it telling us all this?

-Is it's a liberals?
+Is it the liberals?

-And sure enough, media matters fell for it.
+And sure enough, Media Matters fell for it.

-Hook, line and sinker, they had it up all over the place.
+Hookline and Sinker, they had it up all over the place.

-But yet, Friday, at the National Action Network Conference, Senator Joe Biden, Democratic Party presidential candidate, blamed Republicans for the VTech shootings.
+But yet, Friday, at the National Action Network Conference, Senator Joe Biden, Democratic Party presidential candidate, blamed Republicans for the VTech shootings and a string of events that have made news in the past few years.

-I would argue, said Biden.
+I would argue, said Biden, since 94 with the Gingrich Revolution.

 What's gone down at Virginia Tech?

-Darfer, I must take a look.
+Darfur, Imus, take a look.

-This didn't happen next.
+This didn't happen, Axe.

-I'm was depressed when I read this.
+I was depressed when I read this.

 He left my name out of it.